axelvaldez/radical-companies/_posts/reviews/2022-07-25-the-power-of-the-powerless.markdown

 <h1>The Power of Dictatorships</h1>
  <p>In October 1978, Václav Havel, the Czech dramatist and then political dissident, published <em>The Power of the Powerless</em>.
 Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a></sup>
  <p>In the essay, his most striking observation is that what keeps together dictatorships is the acceptance of the very people that they oppress<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a>.
-He also observed that sovie-style dictatorshipsare based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of &ldquo;the means of production,&rdquo; that is, everything that can generate wealth, including people.
+He also observed that soviet-style dictatorships are based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of &ldquo;the means of production,&rdquo; that is, everything that can generate wealth, including people.
 In summary,</p>
  <table class="_background">
   <tr>
    <th><p>Huge<br>Power<br>Block</p></th>